rbisdorff/Digraph3/docSphinx/tutorial.rst

 If the concordance argument was always well received, the discordance argument however, very confused in the beginning ([ROY-1966]_), could only be handled in an epistemically correct and logically sound way by using a bipolar-valued epistemic logic ([BIS-2013]_).
 The outranking situation had consequently to receive an explicit *negative* definition: An alternative *x* is said to *do not outrank* an alternative *y* when – a *significant majority* of criteria confirm that alternative *x* has to be considered as *not at least as well evaluated as* alternative *y*; and – no discordant criterion opens to significant doubt the validity of the previous confirmation by revealing a considerable *better* performance of alternative *x* compared to *y*.

 Furthermore, the initial conjunctive aggregation of the concordance and discordance arguments had to be replaced by a disjunctive epistemic fusion operation, polarising in a logically sound and epistemically correct way the concordance with the discordance argument.
 This way, bipolar-valued outranking  digraphs gained two very useful properties from a measure theoretical perspective.
-They are *weakly complete*; incomparability situations are no longer attested by the absence of positive outranking relations, but instead by epistemic indeterminateness.
+They are *strongly complete*; incomparability situations are no longer attested by the absence of positive outranking relations, but instead by epistemic indeterminateness.
 And, they verify the *coduality principle*: the negation of the epistemic '*at least as well evaluated as*' situation corresponds formally to the strict converse epistemic '*less well evaluated than*' situation.

 Back to :ref:`Content Table <Tutorial-label>`